chrishenri/rw3d_manual/docs/source/methods.rst

 The inherent mineralogical heterogeneity of natural soils and the complex spatial variability of aquifer properties result in a spectrum of mass transfer processes occurring over multiple time scales—phenomena that cannot be adequately captured by a single coefficient.

 To address this, the multirate mass transfer (MRMT) model introduced by :cite:t:`haggerty95` incorporates multiple immobile domains, each characterized by distinct mass transfer coefficients and porosities.
-By selecting appropriate parameter values, the MRMT model can simulate a wide range of diffusion scenarios, including diffusion into cylindrical, spherical, planar, and fractured media :cite:p:`haggerty95,carrera98`.
+By selecting appropriate parameter values, the *MRMT* model can simulate a wide range of diffusion scenarios, including diffusion into cylindrical, spherical, planar, and fractured media.

-Furthermore, several studies :cite:p:`Zinn,liu04,fernandez09` have demonstrated that solute transport in heterogeneous aquifers is often more accurately upscaled using mass transfer models, reinforcing their relevance in large-scale transport simulations.

 **The MRMT model.**